QiufanLin/PZbias/README.md

 We investigate two forms of biases, i.e., "class-dependent residuals" and "mode collapse" in a case study of estimating photometric redshifts as a classification problem using Convolutional Neural Networks (CNNs) trained with galaxy images with spectroscopic redshifts.
 We propose a set of consecutive steps to resolve the two biases:

 - Step 1: Representation learning with a multi-channel output module using all training data.
-- Step 2 (To correct over-population-induced $z_{spec}$-dependent residuals): Fix the representation and fine-tune the output module using a nearly balanced subset of training data.
+- Step 2 (To correct for overpopulation-induced $z_{spec}$-dependent residuals): Fix the representation and fine-tune the output module using a nearly balanced subset of training data.
-- Step 3: Fix the representation, extend the redshift output range, readjust the training labels, and retrain the extended output module using the same nearly balanced subset.
+- Step 3 (To correct for mode collapse and underpopulation-induced $z_{spec}$-dependent residuals): Fix the representation, extend the redshift output range, readjust the training labels, and retrain the extended output module using the same nearly balanced subset.
-- Step 4: Calibrate
+- Step 4 (To correct for $z_{photo}$-dependent residuals): Calibrate

 The code is tested using:
 - Python 2.7.15